Year: 2017 | Players: 2-4 | Minutes: 15+ | Ages: 11+

 Cons

 If you’re a fan of Codenames and want a great two-player version, definitely get Duet.
-If you love word games, deduction games, and/or two-player cooperative games, Codenames Duet is a must-buy.
+If you love word games, deduction games, and/or two-player cooperative games, Codenames Duet is a must-buy, in my opinion.

-Codenames Duet is already on our Best Co-ops for Two Players list.
-That’s how much we’ve enjoyed this game!
+Codenames Duet is already on our Best Co-ops for Two Players list, which should tell you how much we enjoy playing this one.

 Codenames Duet Links